Menno van Coehoorn: Namur; the Sieges of 1692 and 1695

 The focus of the 1695 Allied campaign was the second Siege of Namur.
 The fortifications had been strengthened by Vauban, while Marshall Boufflers had a garrison of 13,000.
 Van Coehoorn was put in charge of siege operations and quickly captured the outer City; by mid-August, the Citadel remained largely intact and William was growing impatient.
-A battery of 200 guns was established and on 21 August began a continuous 24 hour bombardment of the Citadel's lower defences; assaults on the resulting breaches were extremely bloody, including 3,000 casualties in three hours on 30 August but the defenders surrendered on 4 September.
+A battery of 200 guns was established and on 21 August began a continuous 24 hour bombardment of the Citadel's lower defences; assaults on the resulting breaches were extremely bloody (including 3,000 casualties incurred in just three hours on 30 August), but the defenders surrendered on 4 September.

-The two sieges of Namur were the key events of the Nine Years War in Flanders and made Van Coehoorn's reputation.
-Nieuwe Vestingbouw was translated into English, French and German among others and reprinted on a regular basis, while his ideas were widely used elsewhere, including Mannheim, Belgrade and Temesvar.
+The two sieges of Namur were the key events of the Nine Years War in Flanders and solidified Van Coehoorn's reputation.
+Nieuwe Vestingbouw was translated into English, French, German and several other languages and reprinted on a regular basis, while his ideas were widely applied elsewhere, including Mannheim, Belgrade and Temesvar.
 Ironically, Boufflers' defence of Namur was the best example of Van Coehoorn's defensive principles.
 He ...demonstrated one could effectively win a campaign by losing a fortress but exhausting the besieging force...(Boufflers) conducted a classic active defence and contested every advance as best he could.

 An often overlooked innovation used by both Vauban and Van Coehoorn was to focus their entire artillery on specific points, rather than the previous practice of targeting multiple areas.
 Overwhelming defences with massive firepower became known as the 'Van Coehoorn method'; Vauban preferred a more gradual approach, summarised as 'more powder, less blood.'
-Both had their supporters; the trade off was time, an important consideration when far more soldiers died from disease than combat.
+Both had their supporters; the trade-off was time, an important consideration at a time when far more soldiers died from disease than combat.